SigNoz/signoz.io/docs/userguide/collecing_docker_container_logs.md

 With SigNoz you can collect all your docker container logs and perform different queries on top of it.
 Below are the steps to collect docker container logs.

+This guide assumes that signoz is running in the same host where your docker containers are running.

 ## Steps
-* Modify the `docker-compose.yaml` file present inside `deploy/docker/clickhouse-setup` to run the OTEL collector as root user and mount the docker container directory.
+* Modify the `docker-compose.yaml` file present inside `deploy/docker/clickhouse-setup` to run the OTEL collector as root user and mount the docker container directory as highlighted below.
-    ```
+    ```yaml {5,8}
     ...
     otel-collector:
         image: signoz/signoz-otel-collector:0.55.0-rc.3
         command: ["--config=/etc/otel-collector-config.yaml"]
-        user: root # required for reading docker container logs
+        user: "root" # required for reading docker container logs
         volumes:
         - ./otel-collector-config.yaml:/etc/otel-collector-config.yaml
         - /var/lib/docker/containers:/var/lib/docker/containers:ro